filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/store-data.md

     The interactive deal assistant will now ask you some questions.

-1. Specify the CID of the file you want to backup on Filecoin.
-This is the CID that you got from running `lotus client import ~/filecoin-payload.tar`:
+1. Specify the CID of the payload you want to backup on Filecoin.
+This is the CID that you got from running `lotus client import ~/5gb-filecoin-payload.bin`:

     ```shell
     Data CID (from lotus client import): bafykbz...